Updated on 12th December, 2022 by Martin Astley

 Criminals frequently say they are discouraged from striking at homes that have gravelled driveways, as the noise walking across this surface creates could alert neighbours or the homeowners themselves that someone unexpected is attempting to reach their home.

 A wide range of garden features can make your home less appealing to burglars: spiky garden plants, large fences, and security lights are real deterrents that have been proven to reduce the likelihood of domestic burglaries.

 Take steps to prevent burglaries when you go on holiday.
 Cancel milk and post deliveries, ask a neighbour to push any flyers and junk mail through your letterbox (or pull it out and dispose of it), and set up a timer to switch lights on and off sporadically.

-If possible, ask a trusted friend to stay in your home for the duration of your holiday, or to make regular visits to it – this may be necessary if you have a pet!
+If possible, ask a trusted friend to stay in your home for the duration of your holiday or to make regular visits there; this may be necessary if you have a pet!

 4. Mark your valuables

 Your local police force will almost certainly offer a valuable-marking service – make enquiries to find out if this is the case.
 Alternatively, use a UV pen to mark your house number and postcode on any expensive items.